dzyumres-create/comp90042NLP-ass3/README.md

 ---

+Good question.
+Let me think through this carefully given what you've already written.

+**The honest answer: yes, keep it — but it's mostly already written.**

+Look at what you have so far:

+- **Section 5.1** (Teammate B) presents the raw numbers row by row in a table, with minimal commentary.
+- **Section 5.3** (you) is where you *interpret* those numbers — explain the *why* behind each jump, connect them back to the design decisions in Section 3, and tell the story of how the system improved.

+These are genuinely different jobs.
+5.1 is the data.
+5.3 is the analysis.
+The rubric explicitly awards marks for "results critically analysed and interpreted" — that's 5.3's entire purpose.

+**The good news:** you've actually already written most of 5.3.
+Remember the prose we wrote alongside the pipeline diagram?
+That was it.
+Here it is cleaned up and confirmed as the final version:

+---

+## 5.3 Pipeline Improvement Analysis

+The ablation results in Table 1 show a clear, monotonic improvement as each pipeline component is introduced.
+We discuss the contribution of each stage in turn.

+**BM25 retrieval** establishes the recall ceiling for the entire pipeline — any gold evidence passage not retrieved at this stage is unrecoverable downstream.
+At top-20, BM25 achieves a recall of approximately 0.36 on the development set, providing the reranker with a workable candidate pool despite operating purely on lexical overlap.

+**Off-the-shelf reranking** lifts H_FA from the BM25 baseline to 0.243.
+By re-scoring the 20 BM25 candidates using a cross-encoder that jointly encodes claim and evidence, the reranker captures semantic relationships invisible to BM25 — for example, recognising that a passage discussing *carbon dioxide* is relevant to a claim mentioning *CO₂*.
+This gain comes entirely from better evidence selection, with no change to the classifier.

+**Domain fine-tuning of the reranker** improves H_FA further to 0.279, a 15% relative gain over the off-the-shelf reranker.
+This is the single largest improvement in the pipeline, and it is attributable entirely to reducing the domain mismatch between the ms-marco pre-training distribution (web search queries) and climate science text.
+The fine-tuned reranker better handles specialised vocabulary and longer, proposition-style claims.

+**Noise-trained classification (C1)** contributes to the final accuracy of A = 0.519.
+By training the classifier on reranker-predicted evidence rather than gold evidence, the model is exposed during training to the same noisy, imperfect inputs it will see at inference time.
+This closes the train/test distribution gap that would otherwise cause the classifier to overfit to clean inputs.
+The retrieval F-score (F = 0.191) is unchanged by this component, as expected — it affects only the label prediction.

+The gap between the final system's accuracy (A = 0.519) and the oracle accuracy ([TODO]) represents the remaining cost of imperfect evidence retrieval.
+Closing this gap would require improvements to the retrieval and reranking stages rather than the classifier.

+---

+**One thing to note:** the last paragraph references the oracle number from the TODO in Table 1.
+Once Teammate B fills that in, drop the placeholder and insert the real number.
+That sentence becomes one of the strongest analytical points in the whole results section.

+---

 ### 5.4 Novelty Experiments

 We conducted two novelty experiments beyond the core pipeline.
 Both produced negative results — performance did not improve — but the analyses reveal important properties of the system and contribute to the understanding of where the current bottlenecks lie.